Remote Sensing and Geospatial Data

 3.3.2 Synthetic Aperture Radar (SAR)

-SAR data requires specialized processing workflows but provides critical complementary information to optical sensors.[26]
+SAR requires specialized processing workflows but is the essential complement to optical sensors in persistently cloudy regions.

 Satellite-derived bathymetry (SDB) techniques use optical multispectral imagery to estimate water depths in optically clear waters, typically to 20--25m depth.
 Methods include: